Table of contents

 While the stats above suggest the cost to build a new home is not growing as fast as before, for the last few years house building costs across all major Australian markets have been growing faster than inflation.

-Disruptions caused by COVID-19 were largely to blame last year with global supply chain issues negatively impacting both material delivery and pricing, while state and international border closures led to intractable labour shortages.
+Disruptions caused by COVID-19 were largely to blame in 2021-22 with global supply chain issues negatively impacting both material delivery and pricing, while state and international border closures led to intractable labour shortages.

-This year the Russia-Ukraine war’s effect on the cost of oil and aluminium, transport blockages, and supply chain shortages are having an impact on further price increases.
+Meanwhile, in 2023, the Russia-Ukraine war’s effect on the cost of oil and aluminium, transport blockages, and supply chain shortages had an impact on further price increases.

 The average cost to build a house per square metre

-BMT Quantity Surveyors latest report shows the average cost to build a house per square metre of new single and double-storey dwellings throughout Australia for the third quarter of 2022.
+BMT Quantity Surveyors' latest report shows the average cost to build a house per square metre of new single and double-storey dwellings throughout Australia for 2024.

-The costs in the table below are for Sydney, buy you can still use them as a guide by applying one of the following regional variation percentages.
+The costs in the table below are for Sydney, but you can still use them as a guide by applying one of the following regional variation percentages.

 This will give you an approximate cost for the construction type per square metre in your area.